rohanjn98/plagiarism-detection-sagemaker/README.md

 # Plagiarism Detection Using Amazon SageMaker

-This is the second deployment project which is part of the MLE Nanodegree.Detecting plagiarism is an active area of research; the task is non-trivial and the differences between paraphrased answers and original work are often not so obvious.
+This is the second deployment project which is part of the MLE Nanodegree.
+Detecting plagiarism is an active area of research; the task is non-trivial and the differences between paraphrased answers and original work are often not so obvious.
 In this project, a plagiarism detector is developed that examines a text file and performs binary classification; labeling that file as either plagiarized or not, depending on how similar that text file is to a provided source text.